OCA/odoo-pre-commit-hooks/README.md

  * xml-dangerous-qweb-replace-low-priority

-    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.0.21/test_repo/broken_module/template1.xml#L18 Dangerous use of "replace" from view with priority `0 < 99`
+    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.0.21/test_repo/broken_module/template1.xml#L18 Dangerous use of "replace" from view with priority `0 < 99`.
+Only replace as a last resort.
+Try position="attributes", position="move" or t-if="False" (invisible) first
-    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.0.21/test_repo/broken_module/template1.xml#L4 Dangerous use of "replace" from view with priority `0 < 99`
+    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.0.21/test_repo/broken_module/template1.xml#L4 Dangerous use of "replace" from view with priority `0 < 99`.
+Only replace as a last resort.
+Try position="attributes", position="move" or t-if="False" (invisible) first
-    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.0.21/test_repo/broken_module/template1.xml#L7 Dangerous use of "replace" from view with priority `0 < 99`
+    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.0.21/test_repo/broken_module/template1.xml#L7 Dangerous use of "replace" from view with priority `0 < 99`.
+Only replace as a last resort.
+Try position="attributes", position="move" or t-if="False" (invisible) first
-    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.0.21/test_repo/broken_module/template1_copy.xml#L18 Dangerous use of "replace" from view with priority `0 < 99`
+    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.0.21/test_repo/broken_module/template1_copy.xml#L18 Dangerous use of "replace" from view with priority `0 < 99`.
+Only replace as a last resort.
+Try position="attributes", position="move" or t-if="False" (invisible) first
-    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.0.21/test_repo/broken_module/template1_copy.xml#L4 Dangerous use of "replace" from view with priority `0 < 99`
+    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.0.21/test_repo/broken_module/template1_copy.xml#L4 Dangerous use of "replace" from view with priority `0 < 99`.
+Only replace as a last resort.
+Try position="attributes", position="move" or t-if="False" (invisible) first
-    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.0.21/test_repo/broken_module/template1_copy.xml#L7 Dangerous use of "replace" from view with priority `0 < 99`
+    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.0.21/test_repo/broken_module/template1_copy.xml#L7 Dangerous use of "replace" from view with priority `0 < 99`.
+Only replace as a last resort.
+Try position="attributes", position="move" or t-if="False" (invisible) first
-    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.0.21/test_repo/broken_module/template1_copy2.xml#L18 Dangerous use of "replace" from view with priority `0 < 99`
+    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.0.21/test_repo/broken_module/template1_copy2.xml#L18 Dangerous use of "replace" from view with priority `0 < 99`.
+Only replace as a last resort.
+Try position="attributes", position="move" or t-if="False" (invisible) first
-    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.0.21/test_repo/broken_module/template1_copy2.xml#L4 Dangerous use of "replace" from view with priority `0 < 99`
+    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.0.21/test_repo/broken_module/template1_copy2.xml#L4 Dangerous use of "replace" from view with priority `0 < 99`.
+Only replace as a last resort.
+Try position="attributes", position="move" or t-if="False" (invisible) first
-    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.0.21/test_repo/broken_module/template1_copy2.xml#L7 Dangerous use of "replace" from view with priority `0 < 99`
+    - https://github.com/OCA/odoo-pre-commit-hooks/blob/v0.0.21/test_repo/broken_module/template1_copy2.xml#L7 Dangerous use of "replace" from view with priority `0 < 99`.
+Only replace as a last resort.
+Try position="attributes", position="move" or t-if="False" (invisible) first

  * xml-deprecated-data-node